buildbot/buildbot/master/docs/manual/installation/worker.rst

 -----------------

 Typically, you will be adding a worker to an existing buildmaster, to provide additional architecture coverage.
-The buildbot administrator will give you several pieces of information necessary to connect to the buildmaster.
+The Buildbot administrator will give you several pieces of information necessary to connect to the buildmaster.
 You should also be somewhat familiar with the project being tested, so you can troubleshoot build problems locally.

-The buildbot exists to make sure that the project's stated ``how to build it`` process actually works.
+The Buildbot exists to make sure that the project's stated ``how to build it`` process actually works.
 To this end, the worker should run in an environment just like that of your regular developers.
 Typically the project build process is documented somewhere (:file:`README`, :file:`INSTALL`, etc), in a document that should mention all library dependencies and contain a basic set of build instructions.
 This document will be useful as you configure the host and account in which the worker runs.